ChristofSchwarz/qseok_on_minikube/README.md

 ## using Keycloak as IDP for QSEoK

-**Info:** Keycloak is an open source software product to allow single sign-on with Identity Management and Access Management aimed at modern applications and services.
-As of March 2018 this JBoss community project is under the stewardship of Red Hat who use it as the upstream project for their RH-SSO product.[1]
-From a conceptual perspective the tool's intent is to make it easy to secure applications and services with little to no coding.
+**Info:** Keycloak is an open source software product to allow single sign-on with Identity Management and Access Management, maintained by JBoss community project and under the stewardship of Red Hat.
+The tool's intent is to make it easy to secure applications and services with little to no coding.

 Go to <a href="keycloak">keycloak</a> folder for more ...